jansucan/beginner-os-developer-diary/README.md

 - Get from Assembly a to higher-level language
     - write the kernel in C or embedded C++

+I will try to give this work at least 30 minutes a day.

 # Development environment

 Advantages of using a virtual machine are obvious.
 I will try to use